Stochastic models of memristive behavior

 Under normal operations, memristive devices undergo variability in time and space and have internal dynamics.
 Interplay of memory and stochastic signal processing in memristive devices makes them candidates for performing bio-inspired tasks of information transduction and transformation, where intrinsic random behavior can be harnessed for high performance of circuits built up of individual memory storing elements.
 The paper discusses models of single memristive devices exhibiting both - dynamic hysteresis and Stochastic Resonance, addressing also the cooperative effect of correlated noises acting on the system and occurrence of dirty hysteretic rounding.

 {\bf The memristor, or the resistor with a memory, was first proposed by Chua in 1971 \cite{Chua1971} as a ``missing circuit element''.
-The original idea has been further extended~\cite{Chua1976} to memristive systems (otherwise named resistance switching memory cells) and had gradually attracted interest from researchers and engineers, until the first actual memristor was constructed in 2008 in HP Labs \cite{Williams2008}.
+The original idea has been further extended~\cite{Chua1976} to memristive systems (otherwise named resistance switching memory cells) and had gradually attracted interest from researchers and engineers, until the first actual memristor was reported to have been constructed in 2008 in HP Labs \cite{Williams2008}.
 That incident brought about explosion of attention in the field of theoretical frameworks and fabrication techniques, both intended to devise and construct electronic memory structures.
-Usually memristors and memristive devices are described in terms of deterministic mathematical models in which a key element is the existence of a pinched hysteresis loop~\cite{Pershin2011,Chua_2014}.
+There is a discussion whether true memristors, exhibiting the direct flux-charge interaction, exist.
+A discovery of such a device was reported in Ref.~\cite{Phi}, but this research was met with much criticism.~\cite{Pershin2022}, and has been later withdrawn.
+Usually memristive devices are described in terms of deterministic mathematical models in which a key element is the existence of a pinched hysteresis loop~\cite{Pershin2011,Chua_2014}.
 This feature of new components exhibiting memory storage captured special interest of the communities focused on information and communication technologies and found applications in areas such as unconventional, neuromorphic computing~\cite{Pershin_2019,Pershin2022}, machine learning, models of the brain and many others; see Ref.~\cite{Caravelli_memristors_2018,Radwan2015,Battistoni,alonso_2021}. }